FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-laravel-api.md

 ### Adding Files

-By default, Laravel only allows JWTs that correspond to existing users in your database, but one of the greatest benefits of using FusionAuth is to have a single source of truth of user management.
-So, you would want your API to automatically provision new users when it receives a trusted JWT from FusionAuth.
+By default, Laravel only allows JWTs that correspond to users in your database, but one of the greatest benefits of using FusionAuth is to have a single source of truth of user management.
+So, you want your API to automatically provision new users when it receives a trusted JWT from FusionAuth.

-First, extend the default [User Provider](https://laravel.com/docs/10.x/authentication#adding-custom-user-providers) to create new users when receiving valid JWTs from FusionAuth.
+To do so, extend the default [User Provider](https://laravel.com/docs/10.x/authentication#adding-custom-user-providers) to create new users when receiving valid JWTs from FusionAuth.

 ```php
 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-laravel-api/main/laravel/app/FusionAuth/Providers/FusionAuthEloquentUserProvider.php %}